The solution of the Loewy-Radwan conjecture: Structure of some special spaces

 \begin{proof} Here is a simplified notation for the first row and column that will be useful

-{As in Lemma \ref{le:dimen} let $l\ge k$ be the smallest index such that some row $b^T= $ with $b_l\ne 0$ equals the NE corner of a member of $V_0'(n)$, with the convention $l=n+1$ if $V_0'(n)$ is trivial.} By that lemma { coordinates of any SW corner $c= $ of a member of $V_0(-n)$ satisfy} $c_q=0$ for all $q\ge l$.
-Next we want to show that
+{As in Lemma \ref{le:dimen} let $l\ge k$ be the smallest index such that some row $b^T= $ with $b_l\ne 0$ equals the upper-right corner of a member of $V'(1)$, with the convention $l=n+1$ if $V'(1)$ is trivial.} By that lemma {the entries of any lower-left corner $c= $ of a member of $V(-1)$ satisfy} $c_q=0$ for all $q\ge l$.
+First, we want to show that